Van Poortvliet hoping to emulate hero Youngs

 Van Poortvliet may have been moulded in the East Midlands, under Youngs' gaze, but this is a player also keen to make his own mark in the game.

-"I try and breakout from the Leicester clique," he joked.
+"I try and break out from the Leicester clique," he joked.

 "We are a very tight group at Tigers, especially with the young lads like Guy [Porter], George [Martin] and Freddie [Steward] that I have been around during my whole academy experience, but I really get along with Jamie [Blamire] and Bevan Rodd and we have a good time."